Emerjoin/Dev-console/README.md

 ## What is inside the dev-console jar
 A buch of Controllers with their respective views and frontiers.
 One of the controllers is **Dev** and it has an action method name **console**.
 The jar also includes one template.

+## Features the dev-console needs that Hi-Framework does nto support them yet
+* Dynamic template registration - dev-console will add a new template to the project, but Hi-Framework required the templates to be declared.
+There must be way to declare templates dynamically.

 ## How to access it
 /dev/console